-OEWG Chair releases Zero Draft of the Final Report, setting stage for final talks
+OEWG Chair releases Zero Draft and Rev 1 of the Final Report, setting stage for final talks

 The report includes concrete actions and cooperative measures to address ICT threats and captures concrete progress made at the OEWG to promote an open, secure, stable, accessible and peaceful and interoperable ICT environment.

-The Chair of the Open-ended Working Group (OEWG) on the security of and in the use of information and communications technologies in 2021–2025 released the Zero Draft of the OEWG Final Report.
-This initial draft serves as the basis for further negotiations and provides a comprehensive overview of the progress made during the OEWG’s mandate, outlining key proposals, discussions, and potential areas for future work on ICT security within the context of international peace and security.
-The report is expected to be adopted at the OEWG’s elevent substantive session in July 2025.
+The Chair of the Open-ended Working Group (OEWG) on the security of and in the use of information and communications technologies in 2021–2025 released the Zero Draft of the OEWG Final Report, which was then followed by the revised version of the draft Final Report (Rev.1).
+This drafts were proposed by the Chair, and will serve as the basis for further negotiations at the OEWG’s eleventh substantive session in July 2025.
+They provide a comprehensive overview of the progress made during the OEWG’s mandate, outlining key proposals, discussions, and potential areas for future work on ICT security within the context of international peace and security.
+The report is expected to be adopted at the OEWG’s eleventh substantive session in July 2025.

-States reaffirmed the consensus reached in the OEWG’s first three Annual Progress Reports, the 2021 OEWG report, and earlier GGE reports (2010, 2013, 2015, 2021).
+States reaffirmed the consensus reached in the OEWG’s first, second and third Annual Progress Reports, the 2021 OEWG report, and earlier GGE reports (2010, 2013, 2015, 2021).
 These documents form a cumulative and evolving framework for responsible state behaviour in the ICT domain, including 11 voluntary norms and measures for confidence-building, capacity-building, and cooperation.
 States reiterated that international law, particularly the UN Charter, applies to the ICT environment.

 The draft highlights that the OEWG addressed its mandate in a balanced way, advancing common understandings and the implementation of prior commitments.
 States acknowledged the sustained engagement of stakeholders and the key role of regional and sub-regional organisations in supporting implementation.